djannot/ecs-401/lb/lb.md

 ![vTM - NFS Load balancing](nfs_1.jpg)

-- Create Pools and Virtual Servers for the TCP and UDP ports used in NFS (111, 2049 and 10000).
+- Create Virtual Pools and Virtual Servers for the TCP and UDP ports used in NFS (111, 2049 and 10000).
 	- Configure TCP Virtual Servers as *Generic Streaming*
 	- Configure UDP Virtual Servers as *UDP - Streaming*
+	- Use *ping* as Health Monitor for your vPools

 > At the end you should get something like this:

 > ![vTM - NFS Load balancing](nfs_2.jpg)